 -Technology neutrality V Greentech/Appropriate technology

 In the Gov's technology roadmap, I was pleased to see biochar got mentioned, briefly appearing in the main body, glossary and an appendix.
 No serious discussion about the costs/benefits though.
 It's worth checking out the link below, just to see how the Gov is thinking about technology.
+Also, check out IRENA's article linked below.
+They have predicted that the world needs AUD$172.3 trillion to get to zero emissions by 2050!!
+Maybe Oz could tap into that ESG movement shaping future world markets?

 -Permaculture bioregional planning